 HMMH exists to provide a safe place for men who are at risk of, are suffering from, or have recovered from, mental ill health.

-We also have a WhatsApp group that people can use outside of the meeting, to chat or arrange to meet up with other members.
+Join the HMMH WhatsApp group to chat outside of the meetings, or arrange to meet up with other members.

 Further Beyond Words showcases original poetry and short stories by men who use creative writing to help them deal with anxiety, depression or other mental health issues.